 - 5 cups low sodium chicken broth use veggie broth for vegetarian version

-- 7 ounces can diced green chilis
+- 7 ounce can diced green chilis

 - ¾ tablespoon Redmond Real Salt